You may want to check out our: Diamond Head Boundaries

 In addition, the growing presence of Chinese and Korean buyers, attracted by the prominence of this place, along with the investment potential, is resulting in more well-funded competition for these properties, which will inevitably drive prices upward.

-Area Amenities This region is rich in options and essentials, but keep in mind that many of them are not within the neighborhood itself.
+This region is rich in options and essentials, but keep in mind that many of them are not within the neighborhood itself.
 The regulations that come with the presence of a State Monument and treasured historic landmark like Diamond Head restrict commercial building even more than residential.
 You're still in a central location, though, with a lot to offer, even if you have to travel a little bit to reach some of these benefits.
+Schools & Childcare

-Schools & Childcare Diamond Head has schools nearby for all levels of education, beginning with preschool on up to the highest levels at the University of Hawaii.
+Diamond Head has schools nearby for all levels of education, beginning with preschool on up to the highest levels at the University of Hawaii.
 Most are not walking distance, though, but they are close enough that driving will get you there quickly.
 Busing is available for public schools as well, of course.
+Unity School

-Unity School – Serves keiki ages 1 to 5.
+– Serves keiki ages 1 to 5.
 Church sponsored, but curriculum focus isn't religious.
 Aim is positive reinforcement and atmosphere, even in their discipline practices.
+Waikiki Elementary

-Waikiki Elementary – One of the highest rated schools in Hawaii.
+– One of the highest rated schools in Hawaii.
 Keeps parents involved with weekly newsletters and many programs, including after-school A+, for the children.
 Sits right along Monsarrat Ave.
+Kaimuki Middle School

-Kaimuki Middle School – Located behind Diamond Head where Kahala & Kaimuki meet.
+– Located behind Diamond Head where Kahala & Kaimuki meet.
 Teaches 6th to 8th graders.
 Ranked recently in the top 3% of Hawaii middle schools.
+La Pietra School

-La Pietra School – Stands on site right against Diamond Head beside Kapiolani Park.
+– Stands on site right against Diamond Head beside Kapiolani Park.
 Exclusively for girls, grades 6 to 12, with strong focus on College Prep.
+Kapiolani Community College

-Kapiolani Community College – Campus is across the road from back of Diamond Head.
+– Campus is across the road from back of Diamond Head.
 Trade training programs, certifications in many areas plus academic classes.
 Learn new skills for the job marketplace or work toward your degree.
+UH-Manoa

-UH-Manoa – The predominant university in all Hawaii.
+– The predominant university in all Hawaii.
 Almost limitless areas of study, from Bachelor to Doctoral degrees.
+Public Transportation

-Supermarkets & Groceries Your grocery trips will take a little time in the car as there are no real options in the neighborhood itself.
+Your grocery trips will take a little time in the car as there are no real options in the neighborhood itself.
 Still, they're not far away.
 Whole Foods at Kahala Mall has everything the eco-minded and healthy eater could want.
 Almost next door to the mall is Times Supermarket, which stocks the more traditional types of food and groceries.
+Shopping Alternatives

-Shopping Alternatives There's a lot of great shopping nearby, but again, they will require some driving.
+There's a lot of great shopping nearby, but again, they will require some driving.
 Then again, you might have so much to bring home that the car will be the only way to get it all there.
+Kahala Mall

 Diamond Head Health Center – Focus is on HIV/STD and TB testing as well as Mental Health issues and treatment.
 Stands next to KCC 2 blocks from the back of Diamond Head.